leeuz/Autonomous-Object-Seeking-and-Picking-Robot/README.md

 **Repository:** [Link to Code Folder](./AutonomousArm_Control)

-The robot operates on a state-machine logic loop: `Scan` -> `Approach` -> `Grip` -> `Drop`.
+The robot operates on a state-machine logic loop: Scan -> Approach -> Grip -> Drop.

 ### Sensor Logic (Why ToF?)
-Initially, I implemented three **Ultrasonic Sensors (HC-SR04)**.
+Initially, I implemented three Ultrasonic Sensors (HC-SR04).
 However, testing revealed significant noise and interference between the sensors, leading to erratic position data.

-* **Solution:** I switched to the **VL6180X Time-of-Flight (ToF)** sensor.
+* **Solution:** I switched to the VL6180X Time-of-Flight (ToF) sensor.
 * **Benefit:** ToF measures the time it takes for photons to bounce back, providing millimeter-level accuracy at close range (0-100mm) via I2C, which was far more stable for grabbing small objects.

 ### Code Highlight: Smooth Movement
-To prevent the robot from tipping over due to the inertia of the moving arm, I wrote a custom function `slowMove()` to ramp the servo speed rather than jumping instantly to a target angle.
+To prevent the robot from tipping over due to the inertia of the moving arm, I wrote a custom function slowMove() to ramp the servo speed rather than jumping instantly to a target angle.

 ```cpp
 // Helper function for smooth movement to prevent tipping